The Very Best of Australia itinerary

 Day 20 – Cairns, 4 nights

 An early start, as we leave for the airport in time for our one-stop flight to Cairns.
-Upon arrival we shall transfer to the ideally located four star Pacific International Hotel, which will be our home for the next four nights.
+Upon arrival we shall transfer to the ideally located four star Pacific International Hotel or DoubleTree by Hilton (for tours departing after 1st September 2018), which will be our home for the next four nights.

 Breakfast and in-flight drinks included